pesos/pesos.github.io/_posts/2018-09-08-terminal-tips.md

 To avoid having a command added to your .bash_history file, prefix it with a space i.e. go with `  [command]` instead of `[command]`.

 ## Pausing and running commands
-Say, you have a terminal text editor open and you're in the process of editting it.
+Say, you have a terminal text editor open and you're in the process of editing it.
 You realize you want to test something out on the terminal.
 Instead of closing and re-opening it, you could use `Ctrl+Z` to pause the application and return to the terminal; followed by the `fg` command to return to it.

 ## Running commands after logging out of an SSH session.